emilymerwin/PollDisplay/README.md

 This ran 9/22/13 as an exclusive to myajc.com <a href="http://www.myajc.com/aca-georgia-poll/">here</a>.
 The stubbed version for ajc.com ran <a href="http://www.ajc.com/news/aca-georgia-poll-free/">here</a>.
 It is part of our series on the Affordable Care Act and Georiga, found <a href="http://www.myajc.com/s/news/healthcare-georgia/">here</a>.
 ###To do
-[ ] jQuery library is outdated but broke stuff when I tried to update it. jQuery UI library is current (as of 9/20/13) [ ] add filter buttons to the bottom - they need to mirror the ones on the top but also be functional
+[ ] jQuery library is outdated but broke stuff when I tried to update it (I think it's because qTip needs to be upgraded). jQuery UI library is current (as of 9/20/13)
+[ ] add filter buttons to the bottom - they need to mirror the ones on the top but also be functional [ ] get rid of qTips
+[ ] filter with drop down instead of the pill buttons (allows for more filters)

 ###Building the XML
 - If you receive data from the polling company as a PDF, DON'T PANIC - they can give it to you in spreadsheet form (it's not the cleanest of spreadsheet templates but better than the PDF)